 1.2.11 Academic Staff and Other Teaching Staff

-In September 1975 an academic staff structure was established at Stanford consisting of the ranks of Senior Lecturer, Lecturer, Senior Research Associate and Research Associate.
+In September 1975 an Academic Staff structure was established at Stanford consisting of the ranks of Lecturer, Senior Lecturer, Research Associate and Senior Research Associate.
 The establishment of this structure was the result of recommendations of the Senate of the Academic Council in response to the Report of the Committee on the Professoriate at Stanford.
-Members of the academic staff at Stanford University now is composed of the following three groups:
+The Academic Staff at Stanford University is today composed of the following three groups:

 Academic Staff (Teaching)

 Academic Staff (Research)

 Physical Science Research Associate